 When this source of food for your grass is restricted grass starts to thin and your lawn becomes patchy.
-Pruning lower branches or thinning trees is way out of this problem as you will be able to ensure adequate sunlight on your grass which will promote their growth.
+Lawn overseeding will help, but pruning lower branches or thinning trees will ensure adequate sunlight on your grass which will promote their growth.

 That will more than likely ruin your view rather than enhance it.

-There are different techniques for pruning different fruit tree.
-There are also better times of year for different species so be sure to consult an arborist first if you are not sure.
+There are different techniques for pruning different fruit trees.
+There are also better times of the year for different species so be sure to consult an arborist first if you are not sure.

-They say trees are a little like an ice burg, what you see above the ground is just, well… the tip of the ice burg!
+They say trees are a little like an iceberg, what you see above the ground is just, well… the tip of the iceberg!

 When you remove branches you not only promote new growth above ground, but you also encourage new root growth too.
 This has a snowball effect as the more roots you have the better the tree can support itself for new growth.

 Having a deeper-rooted tree is also a massive bonus as it further stabilizes the tree so it is less likely to come over in a strong wind.